tbusillo/tailwindcss-starter/README.md

 # Tailwind Starter

-To start the server used to serve the static files/assets, run:
+To use this starter, run the following commands via your terminal/shell of choice:

 ```bash